KeyboardKit/KeyboardKit/Readmes/Callouts.md

 ## Supporting more locales

-The `StandardKeyboardInputSetProvider` is initialized with a list of locale-specific providers that are included in this library.
-At the time of writing, this gives you support for `English` and `Swedish` out of the box.
+The `StandardSecondaryCalloutActionProvider` is initialized with a list of locale-specific providers.

-You can inject any provider that implements `SecondaryCalloutActionProvider` and `LocalizedService` into the standard provider, so it's easy to add your own locales to the existing solution.
+KeyboardKit will setup the standard provider with support `English`, but you can inject any provider that implements `SecondaryCalloutActionProvider` and `LocalizedService` into this provider.

+Have a look at the demo app, which extends the standard provider with support for Swedish.

 I will gladly accept any PRs that add more locale-specific providers to this library. 👍